-What are the legal sources that set out the antitrust law applicable to vertical restraints?
+1 What are the legal sources that set out the antitrust law applicable to vertical restraints?

-The key source on the regulation of vertical restraints in the United Kingdom is the Competition Act 1998 (the CA).
-The relevant elements of the CA follow the structure of article 101 of the Treaty on the Functioning of the European Union (TFEU) (formerly article 82 of the EC Treaty - see EU chapter).
-Section 2(1) of the CA prohibits agreements between undertakings that may affect trade within the UK and have as their object or effect, the prevention, restriction or distortion of competition within the UK (the chapter I prohibition).
-Section 2(4) of the CA renders agreements falling within the chapter I prohibition void.
-Section 9(1) of the CA in essence provides that the chapter I prohibition will not apply where the economic benefits of an agreement outweigh its anti-competitive effects.
+The key source on the regulation of vertical restraints in the United Kingdom is the Competition Act 1998 (CA).
+The relevant elements of the CA follow the structure of article 101 of the Treaty on the Functioning of the European Union (TFEU) (see European Union chapter).
+Section 2(1) of the CA prohibits agreements between undertakings that may affect trade within the United Kingdom and have as their object or effect, the prevention, restriction or distortion of competition within the United Kingdom (the chapter I prohibition).
+Section 2(4) of the CA renders agreements falling within the chapter I prohibition will not apply where the economic benefits of an agreement outweigh its anti-competitive effects.

-The EU-level rules on vertical restraints (see EU chapter) are also relevant in the following ways:
+The EU-level rules on vertical restraints (see European Union chapter) are also relevant in the following ways:

-- Regulation No. 1/2003 provides that the Office of Fair Trading (OFT), the various sectoral regulators (see question 4) and the UK courts must apply article 101 TFEU when the chapter I prohibition is applied to agreements that may also affect trade between member states. - Section 60 of the CA imposes on the OFT, the various sectoral regulators and the UK courts, an obligation to determine questions arising under the CA 'in relation to competition within the [UK ...] in a manner which is consistent with the treatment of corresponding questions arising in [EU] law in relation to competition within the [EU]'.
+- Regulation No. 1/2003 provides that the Office of Fair Trading (OFT), the various sectoral regulators (see question 4) and the UK courts must apply article 101 TFEU when the chapter I prohibition is applied to agreements that may also affect trade between EU member states. - Section 60 of the CA imposes on the OFT, the various sectoral regulators and the UK courts, an obligation to determine questions arising under the CA 'in relation to competition within the [UK ...] in a manner which is consistent with the treatment of corresponding questions arising in [EU] law in relation to competition within the [EU]'.
 The effect of section 60 is that, in applying the chapter I prohibition, the OFT and the UK courts will typically follow the case law of the EU courts on article 101 TFEU.
-Pursuant to section 60(3), the OFT and the UK courts must also 'have regard to' relevant decisions or statements of the European Commission. - Section 10(2) of the CA provides for a system of 'parallel exemption' whereby an agreement that would fall within the 'safe harbour' created by an EU block exemption regulation (see EU chapter) will also be exempt from the chapter I prohibition. - When applying section 9(1) of the CA, the Vertical Agreements Guidelines (UK Vertical Guidelines) state that the OFT will also 'have regard to' the European Commission's De Minimis Notice and Vertical Guidelines (EU Vertical Guidelines) (see EU chapter).
-The OFT has engaged with the European Commission in relation to its review of the EU Vertical Block Exemption Regulation (see OFT's Annual Report for 2008-2009 and for further details of the possible substantive changes, see EU chapter).
+Pursuant to section 60(3), the OFT and the UK courts must also 'have regard to' relevant decisions or statements of the European Commission. - Section 10(2) of the CA provides for a system of 'parallel exemption' whereby an agreement that would fall within the 'safe harbour' created by an EU block exemption regulation (see European Union chapter) will also be exempt from the chapter I prohibition. - When applying section 9(1) of the CA, the Vertical Agreements Guidelines (UK Vertical Guidelines) state that the OFT will also 'have regard to' the European Commission's De Minimis Notice and Vertical Guidelines (EU Vertical Guidelines).

 Where a party occupies a dominant position in a market to which the vertical agreement relates, section 18 of the CA (the chapter II prohibition) and potentially article 102 TFEU (which both regulate the conduct of dominant companies), will also be relevant to the antitrust assessment of a given agreement.
-However, the conduct of dominant companies is considered in the Getting the Deal Through - Dominance publication and is therefore not covered here.

-Finally, the OFT may conduct 'market studies' under section 5 of the Enterprise Act 2002 (Enterprise Act) (www.opsi.gov.uk/acts/acts2002/20020040.htm) and refer markets to the Competition Commission for investigation under section 131 of the Enterprise Act where, for example, the OFT considers that vertical restraints are prevalent in a market and have the effect of restricting competition.
+However, the conduct of dominant companies is considered in Getting the Deal Through - Dominance and is therefore not covered here.
+Finally, the OFT may conduct 'market studies' under section 5 of the Enterprise Act 2002 (Enterprise Act) (www.opsi.gov.uk/acts/ acts2002/20020040.htm) and refer markets to the Competition Commission for investigation under section 131 of the Enterprise Act where, for example, the OFT considers that vertical restraints are prevalent in a market and have the effect of restricting competition.